meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Division of team work

-Each of the four tester will complete at least 1 unit testing of the `Range` class and 1 mock testing from the `DataUtilities` class.
+Each of the four tester will complete at least 1 unit testing of the `Range` class and 1 unit testing using `jMock` from the `DataUtilities` class.
 Group peer review will be done after the individual testings to ensure that the quality of work abides to the scope of the test plan.
 Below table summarizes the distribution of development of test cases.

 | API method                                                 | Tester                   |
 | ---------------------------------------------------------- | ------------------------ |